 13) Irrevocable Children’s Trusts or Beneficiary-Controlled Trusts ANSWER

 Do you intend to gift money to your children?
-Instead of an outright distribution to your children, you can set up a Children’s Trust or Beneficiary-Controlled Trust.
-Not only can it reduce taxes, it provides asset protection to the children because property transferred to a Minor’s trust cannot be seized by your creditors.
+Instead of an outright distribution to your children, you can set up a children’s trust or beneficiary-controlled trust.
+Not only can it reduce taxes, it provides asset protection to the children because property transferred to a trust for minors cannot be seized by your creditors.
 It also won’t be included in your taxable estate.
-Income from the Trust would be taxed at the children’s lower income tax rates.
-While the Trust is in effect and the beneficiary is under a stated age, neither the grantors nor the child’s creditors can claim the Trust assets; however when your child reaches the allowed age, he/she can demand the Trust assets unless they are taught the importance of keeping the assets in Trust where they can be named as co-Trustee of his/her Trust.
+Income from the trust would be taxed at the children’s lower income tax rates.
+While the trust is in effect and the beneficiary is under a stated age, neither the grantors nor the child’s creditors can claim the trust assets.
+When your child reaches the allowed age, however, he/she can demand the trust assets unless they are taught the importance of keeping the assets in trust where they can be named as co-trustee of his/her trust.

 14) Qualified Personal Residence Trusts ANSWER